13 min read

 E: Build non-battery storage

-There are a number of good ways to store energy besides batteries.
-One is man-made, closed-loop hydro: in a nutshell, the idea is to build a huge swimming pool at the top of a hill and fill it with water, and to build an empty pool at the bottom of the hill.
-Then, during peak-demand hours, you can send the water from the top of the hill to the bottom through a tube.
-Inside the tube is a generator, the same as what you'd use in a dam, so the water generates power.
-Then, the next morning, when clean energy is cheap again, you use cheapo electricity to pump the water back up to the top pool.
-Rinse and repeat every day for approximately 100 years.
+There are a number of ways to store energy besides chemical batteries.
+One is called closed-loop hydro: you build a huge swimming pool at the top of a hill and fill it with water, then build a second pool at the bottom of the hill.
+Connect your two pools with a tube.
+During peak-demand hours, you can send the water from the top of the hill to the bottom.
+Inside your tube is a generator that gets spun by water pressure, just like a hydro dam.
+Later that night, when clean energy gets cheap again, you pump the same water back up to the top pool.
+Rinse and repeat this process as often as you need to, every day for approximately 100 years.

 There’s also thermal storage, i.e. energy stored as heat.
-Several startups are working on what climate folks refer to as the 'bricks in a box' model of thermal storage.
-Literally, heating up a bunch of bricks stacked in a very well-insulated box using a toaster-like heating mechanism.
-Depending on the material they’re made of, these bricks can get insanely hot and retain their heat for a long time.
-A similar principle to hydro applies here: you can heat the bricks up when clean energy is cheap, then convert it back to electricity (or turn it into steam, or just use the pure heat) when you need it.
+Several startups are working on what climate folks refer to as the bricks in a box model of thermal storage.
+Literally heating up a bunch of bricks stacked in a very well-insulated box using a toaster-like heating mechanism to get them super-duper hot.
+If the bricks are made of the right material, like carbon, they can retain their heat for a very long time.
+A similar principle to hydro applies here: you heat the bricks up when energy is cheap and convert it back to electricity (or turn it into steam, or just use the pure heat) whenever you need it.

 Geothermal, too, allows for a form of energy storage.
-You can cap the well where the steam comes out of the ground and then release the built-up steam as needed.
+If you cap the well where the steam comes out of the ground, it builds up pressure.
+Open the tap and release the built-up steam as needed.

 F: Repurpose retired coal plants